RichQ-hub/interex/README.md

 ### Optimised Dockerfiles

 Our docker architecture applies optimisations taking full advantage of the layer cache invalidation system by minimising the amount of invalidations as much as possible.
-In turn, enjoying faster build times and more efficient space.
+In turn, we can enjoy faster build times and more efficient space.

 **Take the following `Dockerfile` from the backend folder.**